-Drier air will filter in behind the rainy weather, keeping overnight temperatures in the upper 60s in Southeast Georgia and lower 70s in Northeast Florida.
+JACKSONVILLE, Fla. – Drier air will filter in overnight, dropping temperatures to the upper 60s in Southeast Georgia and the lower 70s in Northeast Florida.
 Thursday won’t feel as hot, with the heat index remaining in the 95-100-degree range as temperatures stay in the low-to-mid 90s.
 Afternoon storms along the sea breeze front will stay mostly inland Northeast Florida; otherwise, a nice partly cloudy summer day.

 Holiday Saturday will return to summer!